Chocolate and Macadamia Granola

 Moving on, here is the recipe for a granola that I threw together today!

 - 375 grams macadamias

 - 2 generous spoons coconut oil (to be melted)

 - 2 heaped spoons raw cocoa powder

-- Blend the dates until well chopped.
+- Blend the dates until they're well chopped.

-- Blend until mixed together well.
+- Blend until the ingredients are mixed together well.

 - Blend until desired consistency is achieved.